Read This First

 Prompt 2: Does the recent relative stability of economic systems employing fiat money reflect robust regulatory levers to contain the risks?

-The central claim is this: The recent stability of economic systems employing fiat money reflects a combination of robust regulatory levers and adaptive monetary policy frameworks that contain the inherent risks of such systems.
+In plain terms: The recent stability of economic systems employing fiat money reflects a combination of robust regulatory levers and adaptive monetary policy frameworks that contain the inherent risks of such systems.

 One of the most critical regulatory levers for maintaining stability in a fiat money system is the independence of central banks.
 Central banks, like the Federal Reserve in the U.S. or the European Central Bank, are tasked with controlling inflation, managing interest rates, and regulating the money supply.